” Feedback from persons attending the meeting confirmed that the Monday morning general session was among the best in recent years.”

-We would like to express just one last point when it comes to “Fees” because, after all, that’s the first question anyone wants answered first.
+We would like to express just one last point when it comes to “Fees” because, after all, that’s the first question anyone wants answered, first.
+And it is this:

-This is probably the most important point overall to consider even when it comes to some of those stated above, and it is this: The hiring of any speaker, no matter whom, should be based on an expected, reasonably calculated return on investment multiple.
+The hiring of any speaker, no matter who, should be based on an expected, reasonably calculated, return on investment multiple.
 If the focus is on cost alone, then the focus, as well as the choice in speaker, is both misplaced as well as wrong for the event.
 Think about it this way: A speaker can be hired today for as little as free.
 Yet, the return on investment such as “a waste of everyone’s time” can be more costly than ever contemplated.
 There’s a reason why some command higher fees than others.
 That reason should always be “because their return on investment multiple is higher than others.”
 Anything less, and you’re not saving money you can’t afford – you’re throwing it away.

-And yes, that also goes for considering Mark, who by the way, is the one that stressed we include not only this point.
+And yes, that also goes when considering Mark, who by the way, is the one that stressed we include not only this point.
 But rather, the entirety of it.

 Details for working with Mark St.Cyr